 Members

-The Commission is designed for an 11-member capacity.
+The Commission is designed for a 15-member capacity.
 The Commissioners, all volunteers, are appointed by the Mayor of Richmond with the concurrence of the Richmond City Council to serve four-year terms.
 New applicants who wish to become active advocates for the arts in the Richmond community are encouraged to apply for vacant seats.
 Commission meetings are also open to the public.

 Members of the Richmond Arts and Culture Commission are also members of the Public Arts Advisory Commission.